ctron/dentrassi.de/content/2023/10/14/2023-10-14-trunk-ng-the-fork-of-trunk.md

   This blog post lays out the reasons why I decided to fork trunk, what the current state is, and what could be the future.
 author: Jens Reimann
+taxonomies:
   categories:
     - Technical Stuff
     - Open Source
   tags:
-- rust
+    - Rust
-- webassembly
+    - WebAssembly
-- frontend
+    - Frontend
 ---

 [`trunk`](https://trunkrs.dev/) is a great piece of software!
 When I started with Rust on the frontend, the